 "Straddling the tightly regulated era of Spanish colonial shipping before 1778 and the free-trade era thereafter, Staying Afloat offers a nuanced analysis of commercial risks during war and peace years and of mercantile strategies for coping with uncertainties . . .
 [Staying Afloat] is a notable study of risk management in oceanic trade.
-Baskes's book deserves careful not just by scholars of Spain's colonial empire but by specialists in the business and economic history of European transatlantic trade during the eighteenth and early nineteenth centuries."
+Baskes' book deserves careful reading not just by scholars of Spain's colonial empire but by specialists in the business and economic history of European transatlantic trade during the eighteenth and early nineteenth centuries."

 —Kenneth Morgan, Journal of Interdisciplinary History

 "Jeremy Baskes has produced an intriguing and important book about eighteenth-century transatlantic trade . . .
 The width and depth of Baskes's research is admirable.
-He draws on a wealth of sources including books and articles by economists, economic historians, and historians or trade, empires, and commercial networks, as well as the correspondence of several merchants, consular records, insurance policies, and company statutes . . .
+He draws on a wealth of sources including books and articles by economists, economic historians, and historians of trade, empires, and commercial networks, as well as the correspondence of several merchants, consular records, insurance policies, and company statutes . . .
 Baskes has produced a highly readable, indeed enjoyable, economic history that should make historians reconsider some long-held views on eighteenth-century commerce."

 —Susan M. Socolow, The Americas